PeteH32/userAPI_flask/README.md

 A full JSON:API rest client, backed by a Postgres database.
 Implements following two API endpoints:

-- `/bmdusers` - Users
+- `/users` - Users
-- `/exams` - I added Exams so can show relationships.
-A user can have many exams.
+- `/exams` - Exams, added so can show relationships.
+A "user" can have many "exams".

 ## Prerequisites